HB-5034

 Plain Language

-By December 31 of each year, every covered medical facility, research facility, company, or nonprofit must certify to the Attorney General that it is in compliance with all provisions of the Genomic Privacy Act.
-The certification must be submitted by an attorney representing the organization — this creates a professional-responsibility overlay, as the attorney is making a representation to the AG on behalf of the entity.
-Note that subsection (b) references '§16-5EE-8(a)' but appears to be a drafting error — in context, it should reference §16-5EE-9(a).
+By December 31 each year, every covered medical facility, research facility, company, or nonprofit organization must certify to the Attorney General that it is in compliance with the Genomic Information Privacy Act.
+The certification must be submitted by an attorney representing the organization.
+This is a continuing annual obligation — not a one-time filing.

 Statutory Text